gerryw1389/gerryw1389.github.io/_posts/2017-07-23-setup-lvm-on-linux-install.md

 4. Now on the next screen, we configure our disks:

-   NOTE: Rules
+   - Rules

-   boot partition = /boot needs to be at least 250MB. swap needs to be 1024 MB+ (for a 4GB VM).
+   - boot partition = /boot needs to be at least 250MB.
+   - swap needs to be 1024 MB+ (for a 4GB VM).
 For best results, follow:

    |Amount of RAM in the System|Recommended Amount of Swap Space|
    |:---:|:---:|